 Coca-Cola prepares life sans Nestle in the iced tea category by launching a new, low sugar version of Honest tea.
 Coca-Cola first bought a 40% stake in Honest tea in 2008 but acquired the remaining company in 2011.

-- Is There A Better Pick Over Coca-Cola Stock?
+- Which Is A Better Beverage Pick – Coca-Cola Stock Or Monster Beverage

 In juices, Coca-Cola will invest $100 million in its Auburndale plant in Florida in 2012 to expand the production of its ‘Simply’ line of products.
 The “Simply” brand of products fall under Minute Maid, which contributes 8.1% to the overall stock price as per our estimates.
 It currently has a market share of 14% which we expect to increase to 14.6% by the end of our forecast period.